Dilbert66/esphome-components/README.md

 Optional.
 If you also want to use allow a group to control your alarm system, create a new group.
 Add your own chat_id, the bot id and any other authorized users to the group.
 ### Get the group chat id:
-   a: Add @getidsbot to the group
+   a.
+Add @getidsbot to the group
-   b: Get the ID from the id: field under "This Chat"
+   b.
+Get the ID from the id: field under "This Chat"
-   c: copy the group chat ID to the chat_id: field or to the allowed_chat_ids: field.
+   c. copy the group chat ID to the chat_id: field or to the allowed_chat_ids: field.

 Make sure to add all other allowed user or group chat ids to the allowed_chat_ids: field.